 What Can I Watch On Disney+?

-While the technical aspects are important, a streaming service is only as good as its content – and that’s where things get really divisive when it comes to Disney+.
+While the technical aspects are important, a streaming service is only as good as its content – and that’s where things are still a bit divisive when it comes to Disney+.

-First, there’s the Marvel catalogue, with 30 Superhero films from the past two decades, from Ironman to Black Panther, Captain Marvel, and of course – all the Avengers movies.
+First, there’s the Marvel catalogue, with 30+ Superhero films from the past two decades, from Ironman to Black Panther, Captain Marvel, and of course – all the Avengers films.
 (But not the Tom Holland Spiderman movies, unfortunately, as those belong to Sony)

-You also get some of the Marvel TV shows, like Agents of S.H.I.E.L.D and Runaways (but not the ones created by Netflix like Daredevil.)
+You also get some of the Marvel TV shows, like Agents of S.H.I.E.L.D and Runaways (but not the ones created by Netflix like Daredevil), and the new excellent original – Wandavision.

 With the Marvel movies being such a staple of modern entertainment in recent years, having all of them in one place, for easy streaming whenever you want, is great.